 All students in the group are mobile and all can communicate well.
 Most have a diagnosis of ASD and need time and space to express their thoughts.
 They are good communicators and can interest peers and adults with conversations.
 Most have a good and developed sense of humour and most can be talked round if they become distressed for any reason.

-There are two members of staff in Group 1: Mr Luis Camilo (Tutor), Mrs Karen Hicklin (Teaching Assistant).
+There are three members of staff in Group 1: Mr Luis Camilo (Tutor), Miss Mary Mace (Teacher), Mrs Karen Hicklin (Teaching Assistant).

 The students use all classrooms well and appropriately.
 They make use of college facilities and know how to behave appropriately in different situations.
 They are aware of safety issues and can look after themselves and each other.
 All the students follow accredited courses in English, Maths, Science, Humanities, Computing and PSD.
 In September 2015 we introduced a Preparing for Adulthood curriculum, which continues to develop skills, knowledge and understanding within Employment, Community, Independence and Health.